Pre-Major Foundation (28 credits)

 • Repeatable exceptions: ICS 490 Special Topics in Information and Computer Sciences and ICS 492 Seminar on Emerging Technologies may be taken more than once for elective credit, so long as the topics differ.

-• Any upper division Mathematics or Statistics course may be used as an elective except for internships and seminars.
+• Any upper division Cybersecurity, Mathematics, or Statistics course may be used as an elective except for internships and seminars.

 • Internship/Residency: A maximum of 4-credits in ICS 350I Individualized Internship may be spread over 1-3 semesters.